izzuddinxcii/flutter-be/README.md

 # Freelancer App

-Is a mobile app using Flutter as its hybrid and easy to publish on Apple App Store and Google Play Store.
+This mobile app is developed using Flutter as its hybrid and easy to publish on Apple App Store and Google Play Store.

 Tested on iOS and Android.

 ## Documentation

-This app only consist three screen.
+This app only consists of three screens.

 - List of User
 - Search User